 Cook polyurethane central venous catheters incorporate separate, non-communicating vascular access lumens within a single catheter body.
 Sets and trays also contain an appropriately sized access needle, a wire guide and accessories for use in percutaneous vascular access procedures.
-The device and its components are latex-free.
+The device and its components are not made with natural rubber latex.

-Cook Spectrum and Spectrum Glide catheters are impregnated with antimicrobial agents, minocycline and rifampin (average concentration for 7 Fr catheter: 503 μ g/cm minocycline, 480 μ g/cm rifampin), to help provide protection against catheter-related bloodstream infections (CRBSI).
+Cook Spectrum catheters are impregnated with antimicrobial agents, minocycline and rifampin (average concentration for 7 Fr catheter: 503 μg/cm minocycline, 480 μg/cm rifampin), to help provide protection against catheter-related bloodstream infections (CRBSI).
 Cook Spectrum catheters are designated by the suffix -ABRM in the order number.
-The hubs of Cook Spectrum and Spectrum Glide Catheters are marked "M/R" to help clinicians identify antimicrobial-impregnated catheters after they have been placed in patients.
+The hubs of Cook Spectrum catheters are marked "M/R" to help clinicians identify antimicrobial-impregnated catheters after they have been placed in patients.

-In addition to the antimicrobial agents described above, Spectrum Glide catheters have an EZ-Pass hydrophilic coating on the distal 10 cm, consisting of polyacrylamide and polyvinylpyrrolidone, to enhance insertion.
-Spectrum Glide catheters are designated by the suffix -HC in the order number.
+In addition to the antimicrobial agents described above, Cook Spectrum catheters have an EZ-Pass® hydrophilic coating on the distal 10 cm, consisting of polyacrylamide and polyvinylpyrrolidone, to enhance insertion.